Sunderland man remanded in custody over murder of South Tyneside school teacher

 Adam Parkin, 35, is charged with the murder of Julie Parkin, 39, who was found dead at her Sunderland home in the early hours of Tuesday morning.

-Mr Parkin is also accused of the attempted murder of a teenage male, who cannot be named for legal reasons, around the same time.
+Mr Parkin is also accused of attempted murder around the same time.

 His right arm was in a sling and his left hand was heavily bandaged when he appeared before Newcastle Magistrates' Court on Saturday morning.